Post pregnancy muscle separation - ab separation

 - Supacore CORETECH™ Pregnancy Shorts will give you the same support as TubigripTM or a corset, in a comfortable pair of shorts.

-How to manage abdominal separation after pregnancy
+How to manage abdominal muscle separation post pregnancy

 - Do exercises pelvic floor muscles and transversus abdominis muscles exercises.